awslabs/ec2-spot-workshops/content/ecs-spot-capacity-providers/module-1/visualizer.md

 weight: 35
 ---

-The [C3vis](https://github.com/ExpediaDotCom/c3vis) opensource tool is useful to show the visual representation of the tasks placements across instances in an ECS Cluster.
+The [C3vis](https://github.com/ExpediaDotCom/c3vis) open source tool is useful to show the visual representation of the tasks placements across instances in an ECS Cluster.

 Open a new terminal in your Cloud9 Environment.